hashicorp/terraform/website/docs/language/meta-arguments/lifecycle.html.md

 ---
 layout: "language"
 page_title: "The lifecycle Meta-Argument - Configuration Language"
-description: |-
-  Use the Terraform language `lifecycle` meta-argument to customize resource behavior.
+description: "The meta-arguments in a lifecycle block allow you to customize resource behavior."
 ---

 # The `lifecycle` Meta-Argument